-In their first year, students participate in the Patient Project, which gives them the opportunity to work closely, over several months, with a person who has a chronic illness.
+In their first year, students participate in the Patients as Teachers Project, which gives them the opportunity to work closely, over several months, with a person who has a chronic illness.
 Some students make documentary films about their patients and screen them in a project called “Video Slam.”
 First-year courses, including “Social Influences on Health” and “Medical Humanities,” provide up-to-date experience in humanistic health care.

 During the second year, all students take a course on medical ethics and professionalism.